Verdone/Verdone/README.md

 ### Hi there 👋

-My name is Giuliano Verdone and I'm from Canada.
+My name is Giuliano and I'm from Canada.

 ### About Me